SargeyWargey/Homoothya/Story/Drafts/Chapter_14.md

 "Come.
 Quiet."

 I crept forward and knelt beside him.
-At first I saw nothing but dirt and scattered pebbles.
-Then his finger traced a shape in the dust and I saw it: a split heart pressed into the earth, the mark of something that had passed this way.
+At first, I saw nothing but dirt and scattered pebbles.
+Then his finger traced a shape in the dust, and I saw it: a split heart pressed into the earth, the mark of something that had passed this way.

 "Deer," my uncle said.
 "A doe.
 See how the toes spread?
 She's heavy.
 Maybe carrying a fawn."